PodYapolskiy/tlc-trip-record-data/scripts/stage01/readme.md

 After downloading the dataset files, we have created an index of the dataset.
 This index is available at the following URL:
 - [https://bigdata.inno.dartt0n.ru/ibd/index.html](https://bigdata.inno.dartt0n.ru/ibd/index.html)

-The indexing script also reads number of rows in the each parquet file using `pyarrow` and calculates the total number of rows in the dataset.
+The indexing script also reads number of rows in each parquet file using `pyarrow` and calculates the total number of rows in the dataset.

-The script also support generating index in the [typst](https://typst.app/) and markdown formats.
+The script also support generating index in the [typst](https://typst.app/) and Markdown formats.

 The index scripts has the following arguments:
 - `--source-dir` - source directory for dataset files